gusruben/hackpad/README.md

-# I made a macro pad
+# I made a macro pad.

 Here it is: